 My kids and husband love reaching for a jar off the pantry shelves during the blusteriest parts of winter.
 Nothing beats a hot bowl of homemade soup when your body is literally chilled to the bone.

-Out of all the soups that I make and preserve, I make the largest batch of vegetable.
+Out of all the soups that I make and preserve, I make the largest batch of veggies.
 Everyone in my household loves it.
 Plus, it contains all sorts of yummy vitamins and nutrients.

 When I was a little girl I can remember my mother doing the exact same thing.
 We didn’t have much money but we had a ton of kids, so mom was always trying to cut down on the food bill.
 Growing and making our own food helped her accomplish this.